tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 DEC $9876,X    abs,X         DE  3   9-2*m       n.....z. .
 ```

+Decrement .A or memory.
+The **z** flag is set when the value reaches zero.
+This
+makes DEC, DEX, and DEY useful as a loop counter, by setting the number of
+iterations, the repeated operation, then DEX followed by BNE.

+**z** is set when the counter reaches zero.
+**n** is set when the high bit gets set.

 [top](#instructions-by-opcode)

 ---

 ### DEX

+**Decrement .X**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 DEX            imp           CA  1   2           n.....z. .
 ```

+Decrement .X The **z** flag is set when the value reaches zero.
+This
+makes DEC, DEX, and DEY useful as a loop counter, by setting the number of
+iterations, the repeated operation, then DEX followed by BNE.

+**z** is set when the counter reaches zero.
+**n** is set when the high bit gets set.

 [top](#instructions-by-opcode)